 Elastic analysis programs consider only the stiffness of the joint and it is convenient to define three types as follows:

-- Simple - a joint which may be assumed not to transmit bending moments.
+- Nominally pinned - a joint which may be assumed not to transmit bending moments.
 Sometimes referred to as a pinned connection, it must also be sufficiently flexible to be regarded as a pin for analysis purposes.

-- Continuous - a joint which is stiff enough for the effect of its flexibility on the frame bending moment diagram to be neglected.
-Sometimes referred to as 'rigid'; they are, by definition, moment-resisting.
+- Continuous or rigid - a joint which is stiff enough for the effect of its flexibility on the frame bending moment diagram to be neglected.
+A continuous joint must have appropriate stiffness, in addition to its moment resistance.